zhuochun/zhuochun.github.io/_posts/2013/2013-06-14-close-github-issues-via-commits.markdown

 ---
 layout: post
 published: true
-title: "Close github issues via commit messages"
+title: "Close GitHub issues via commit messages"
 date: 2013-06-14 21:48:10
 tags: Github Tip
 categories: Git
 ---

-I started using Github Issues to track progess on my FYP development.
+I started using GitHub Issues to track progess on my FYP development.
 Today I found that you can **close issues via commit messages.**

-If you uses any of the following synonyms in your commits, github will reference to the commits from the issues and mark the issues closed.
+If you uses any of the following synonyms in your commits, GitHub will reference to the commits from the issues and mark the issues closed.

 {% highlight text %}
  fixes #xxx